What Even is VoxPop Games?

 Using this method, a developer can take advantage of it with no money up front (and therefore less risk).
 It adds incentive for people to spread awareness of games that they enjoy, thereby creating a sort of natural marketing system -- much cheaper than buying advertising, and much more feasible for the average indie developer.
 Most indie devs typically don’t have the money up-front to buy ads in the first place.
 Others may have some extra cash, but don’t want to risk spending it all on something that could cost them if it doesn’t pay out.
 Profit-sharing solves both these problems.
 Because it promises a percentage of future revenue, it costs nothing to start, and therefore, you lose nothing if it doesn’t work out.

-I hope this blog post does what it’s supposed to and demystifies anything that may have needed demystifying, but if you still have questions (or are interested in joining our community of developers or streamers) you’re welcome to DM me on Discord or Twitter, or you can email me directly at email@example.com .
-This is the part where we come full circle and I ask you to sign up for our Beta launch at signup.voxpopgames.net (there’s a chance at a free game in it for you!) and join our Discord here!
+I hope this blog post does what it’s supposed to and demystifies anything that may have needed demystifying, but if you still have questions (or are interested in joining our community of developers, streamers, general ) you’re welcome to DM me on Discord or Twitter, or you can email me directly at firstname.lastname@example.org .
+This is the part where we come full circle and I ask you to join the movement at signup.voxpopgames.net and hop into our Discord here!
 We’re friendly, I promise!
-Until next time~